 - In addition to videos, one can also share pictures on social media channels such as before and after treatment photos of patients.

-The benefits are many, but there is always a downside to everything especially if not managed appropriately.
+The benefits are many, but there is always a downside to everything primarily if not managed appropriately.
 The same goes for using social media in the NHS.
 When you present a platform or forum for people to come together and discuss anything, you hand over your reputation.
 Apart from deleting a comment the moment it appears on your social media page, you can do absolutely nothing about the negative feedback or remarks that can damage your reputation.
 So, you have to use this platform very carefully.

 Let’s have a look at the disadvantages of using social media in healthcare, particularly for promoting your services.